szmarczak/http2-wrapper/README.md

 Type: `string` `URL` `object`

-An origin used to create new session.
+Origin used to create new session.

 ##### [options](https://nodejs.org/api/http2.html#http2_http2_connect_authority_options_listener)

 Type: `object`

-The options used to create new session.
+Options used to create new session.

 Returns a Promise giving free `Http2Session`.
 If no free sessions are found, a new one is created.

+A session is considered free when pending streams count is less than max concurrent streams settings.

 #### agent.getSession([origin](#origin), [options](options-1), listener)